 Great song!
 40 seconds of video left!
 The video was included on Windows 95 installation disks, back when the idea of being able to watch music videos at your leisure was borderline unthinkable.
 It’s also in the Museum Of Modern Art.
 In 2016, the song was used in a Honda advert featuring a family singing it in a car.
 It sucks!
 It really really sucks!

 Casey Storm’s hair is very different to Henry Winkler’s, isn’t it?

-Zumbrunnen justifiably won an MTV Video Music Award for Best Editing for this video, which also got awards for Best Alternative Video, Best Breakthrough Video and Best Direction.
-Here some of ‘em are accepting the 1995 VMA for Best Alternative Video, presented by Dennis Rodman and Christopher Walken (who would later work with Jonze on Fat Boy Slim’s Weapon Of Choice clip).
-There’s no Cuomo or Wilson, but Bell and Sharp are joined by Jonze, Karl Koch (Weezer’s webmaster, historian and BFF) and Pat Finn (who introduced the band members to one another and was briefly considered to replace Matt Sharp after his departure).
+Eric justifiably won an MTV Video Music Award for Best Editing for this video, which also got awards for Best Alternative Video, Best Breakthrough Video and Best Direction.
+Here some of ’em are accepting the 1995 VMA for Best Alternative Video, presented by Dennis Rodman and Christopher Walken (who would later work with Spike on Fat Boy Slim’s Weapon Of Choice clip).
+There’s no Rivers or Pat, but Brian and Matt are joined by Spike, Karl Koch (Weezer’s webmaster, historian and BFF) and Pat Finn (who introduced the band members to one another and was briefly considered to replace Matt Sharp after his departure).

 And there you have it.
 What a song, what a video, what a too-deep dive.
 Sorry about the sheer amount of people mentioned in this one who have died.

 Weezer are hitting the road with Spoon, Modest Mouse, Future Islands, Joyce Manor, Momma and White Reaper at select dates.

 Fall Out Boy recruit their Hella Mega tourmate Rivers Cuomo for the fun “heist” video for new single Heartbreak Feels So Good.

 Weezer say they’ve “got the remedy for your seasonal depression” with their fourth and final SZNZ EP, Winter.